swdunlop/livefire/README.md

 ### Seriously, Where is this going?

 A predecessor to Livefire actually acted as a reverse proxy to an application server, permitting hacking on experimental browser UI's without affecting the production UI.
 I'll probably want that back, soonish.
-Also, unrecognized files, such as a PNG image, should probably be served directly to the browser when referenced.

 A POST interface to "save" components might be nice to combine with a browser side editor.
 I wind up pining for [Sublime Text](http://sublimetext.com) about five minutes in to using an in-browser editor, so I'll probably ignore it until someone submits an improvement.

 Oh, hey, and maybe something clever to pull libs from CDN's would be nice.